Shop Subscribe

 Fun, Educational Activities for Summer

 Summer vacation is nearing and for many kids that means days of fun and sun.
-However, as a parent you don’t want your child to forget everything they have learned during the year or for their mind to get lazy.
-There are ways to still let your children have fun and learn at the same time.
+However, as a parent, you don’t want your child to forget everything they have learned this year or for their mind to grow lazy.
+There are ways to let your children have fun while still learning.
 Some of the games are so fun, they may not even realize that they are learning, but that’s okay, we won’t tell them!

 Cooking Up Some Fun and Learning on a Rainy Day

-If it’s raining outside then you and your kids can still have fun while learning.
+If it’s raining outside, then you and your kids can still have fun while learning.
 Find a good recipe for some cookies.
-Flavor won’t matter, what will matter is that you are about to review some math skills with your child.
-Choose to either double the recipe or half the recipe, maybe whichever one your child is struggling with.
-Then get a piece of paper and pencil and start multiplying or dividing those ingredients.
+Flavor won’t matter; what will matter is that you are about to review some math skills with your child.
+Choose to either double or half the recipe, whichever your child is struggling with.
+Then get a piece of paper and a pencil and start multiplying or dividing those ingredients.
 This works great for whole numbers and for fractions.
-If your child is just learning fractions, use an apple or some other fruit to teach them halves, fourths, and so on.
+If your child is just learning fractions, use an apple or another fruit to teach halves, fourths, and so on.

 A Night Outside

-This is the perfect activity to do with your child if you have to work days and still want to do something educational and fun at night with them.
+This is the perfect activity to do with your child if you have to work during the day and still want to do something educational and fun with them at night.
 Spread a blanket outside and get a flashlight.
-Shine the light at a white blanket or large piece of posterboard.
+Shine the light on a white blanket or a large piece of posterboard.
 Get a book that details bugs that are attracted to light and identify the types of bugs that come for a visit with your child.
-If the kids start to get bored, you can always use the flashlight to do shadow puppets and tell stories.
+If the kids get bored, you can always use the flashlight to make shadow puppets and tell stories.

 Encourage Writing

 Encourage your child to start some form of a journal.
-There are many different types they can keep up with.
+There are many different types that they can keep up with.
 Whether it is a regular composite book in which they write and detail all of the events of the day or a book you and your child make together with construction paper and string, it is always a good thing to get their creative juices flowing.
 If your child isn’t old enough to write or doesn’t like to write, let them draw pictures.
-They can also find items outside or from places they go to make a type of scrapbook detailing their summer vacation.
+They can also find items outside or at places they visit to make a scrapbook detailing their summer vacation.

 Plant a Garden